Volunteering

 Mentor Link has over 100 volunteers who help support vulnerable and distressed children and young people across the West Midlands each week.
 We pride ourselves in being a local, friendly and child centred organisation offering a variety of volunteering opportunities to the local community.
 We welcome volunteers from all backgrounds and life experiences are essential for this role.

-We currently have 103 volunteer mentors, all of whom recognise that children and young people face challenges, and want to give their time and use their life skills in order to support them.
-We provide Induction training to all of our mentors when they first come on board, and our team of staff are here to offer continued support in the role.
+We currently have a great team of volunteer mentors, all of whom recognise that children and young people face challenges, and want to give their time and use their life skills in order to support them.
+We provide Induction training to all of our mentors when they first come on board, and our team of trainers and staff are here to offer continued support in the role.

 How you can make a difference as a mentor?